virdzek-g/Data-visualizations/README.md

 ## Binomial_proportion_confidence_interval
-Calculating a confidence interval for a binomial proportion
+Calculating a confidence interval for a binomial proportion.
+Here used for plotting of frequency of patients with mutated genes in a cohort.

 <img width="529" height="382" alt="binomial" src="https://github.com/user-attachments/assets/c0719b9e-b12d-4b80-aa39-e0d664058ba6" />